 Conducting a Cyber Supply Chain Risk Assessment

-A crucial aspect of cyber supply chain risk management is conducting regular risk assessments to identify potential vulnerabilities in your organization’s supply chain.
+A crucial aspect of cyber supply chain risk management is conducting regular risk assessments to identify potential vulnerabilities in your organisation’s supply chain.
 These assessments should focus on evaluating the security posture of vendors and suppliers, as well as the effectiveness of existing security controls.

 1. Identify Critical Suppliers and Vendors

-The first step in conducting a cyber supply chain risk assessment is identifying which suppliers and vendors are critical to your organization’s operations.
+The first step in conducting a cyber supply chain risk assessment is identifying which suppliers and vendors are critical to your organisation’s operations.
 This includes those that provide essential services or products, have access to sensitive data, or whose failure could significantly impact business continuity.